NITCbase/nitcbase.github.io/docs/Design/Cache Layer/RelCacheTable.md

     return E_RELNOTOPEN;
   }

-  //copy the corresponding Relation Catalog entry in the Relation Cache Table to relCatBuf.
+  // copy the corresponding Relation Catalog entry in the Relation Cache Table
+  // to relCatBuf.

   return SUCCESS;